The Stanley Parable: The Narrator

-The Narrator describes Stanley's arrival at a choice between two doors, the first point in the game where the player can choose to disobey The Narrator's decisions.
-The Narrator's manner of speaking and adaptation to the narrative have been significantly analyzed.

 The Narrator has proven to be a popular fixture of The Stanley Parable, with fans of the game reacting to the character positively.
-Jeffrey Matulef of Eurogamer responded positively to The Narrator's role, stating that "Most games put the player in the role of a listener, sitting cross-legged on the rug while the developer spins them a yarn...
+Jeffrey Matulef of Eurogamer responded positively to The Narrator's role, stating: "Most games put the player in the role of a listener, sitting cross-legged on the rug while the developer spins them a yarn...
 The Stanley Parable, however, is more like playing improv theater with a robot comedian who was programmed to be much, much funnier than you."

 Scott Donaldson, as part of the book 100 Greatest Video Game Characters, analyzed The Narrator's role in the story of The Stanley Parable, noting how The Narrator's constantly shifting role shifted from being a background element to the primary focus of the game as the player progressed.
-Donaldson analyzes the game's "Broom Closet Ending," likening The Narrator's response to the player in that scene as helping to emphasize The Narrator recognizing his own futility in the story and The Narrator's own status of simply being pre-recorded voice lines for the player to follow in order to progress the game's narrative.
+Donaldson analyzes the game's "Broom Closet Ending", likening The Narrator's response to the player in that scene as helping to emphasize The Narrator recognizing his own futility in the story and The Narrator's own status of simply being pre-recorded voice lines for the player to follow in order to progress the game's narrative.
 Another ending, in which The Narrator reacts to Stanley discovering a wall listing every line of dialogue uttered by The Narrator in a playthrough, was analyzed for how The Narrator attempted to reclaim control of his narrative after discovering his own lack of freedom in the story of the game.
 They noted that despite The Narrator himself not being a "real" person, it helped highlight the game's themes of agency and how The Narrator began to think about his own role in the video game.